NicolasLM/spinach/doc/user/tasks.rst

 Tasks Registry
 --------------

-Before being attached to a :class:`Spinach` instance, tasks are created inside a :class:`Tasks` registry.
+Before being attached to a Spinach :class:`Engine`, tasks are created inside a :class:`Tasks` registry.

-This may seem cumbersome for trivial applications, like the examples in this documentation, but there is a good reason not to directly attach tasks to a :class:`Spinach` instance.
+This may seem cumbersome for trivial applications, like the examples in this documentation, but there is a good reason not to directly attach tasks to an :class:`Engine`.

 Attaching tasks to a dumb :class:`Tasks` registry instead allows to compose large applications in smaller units independent from each other, the same way a